First-fit bin packing: Lower bound

+Performance with divisible item sizes

+An important special case of bin-packing is that which the item sizes form a divisible sequence (also called factored).
+A special case of divisible item sizes occurs in memory allocation in computer systems, where the item sizes are all powers of 2.
+If the item sizes are divisible, and in addition, the largest item sizes divides the bin size, then FF always finds an optimal packing.

 Refined first-fit

 Refined-First-Fit (RFF) is another online algorithm for bin packing, that improves on the previously developed FF algorithm.
 It was presented by Andrew Chi-Chih Yao.

 The algorithm

 The items are categorized in four classes, according to their sizes (where the bin capacity is 1):